evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD/_index.md

 ## Performance

-The Genesis GV60 AWD has a maximum power of 234 KW (318 hp/314 bhp).
-The total torque is 605 nm (446 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.5 seconds.
-The top speed is 185 km/h.
+The Genesis GV60 AWD has a maximum power of 234 KW (318 hp/314 bhp) and a total torque of 605 nm (446 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.5 seconds and has a top speed of 185 km/h (115.0 mph).

 ## Battery, range, and charging